mayracu/reading-notes/README.md

 ![This is an image](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse2.explicit.bing.net%2Fth%3Fid%3DOIP.c8nKn8XEvMijgCQPw_DhGgHaE7%26pid%3DApi&f=1&ipt=7c3971a3ae1754124e1c8fe5910b48abf93e126e4632364d01eedd0ef4e714e3&ipo=images)

-When you come back to look at your code, chances are you will look things in a different way ;)
+When you come back to look at your code, chances are you will look things in a different way :slightly_smiling_face:

 2. Every day remember your goal and do something that moves you forward to that direction.
 3. No reward comes without effort.
 Keep up the good work and enthusiasm!